 There's a lot of contradictory advice online about using essential oils in your washing machine to make your laundry smell better, but we'd advise against it.

 Some people advise mixing a few drops of an essential oil with a liquid detergent, or combining a drop or two with water and adding it directly to the detergent drawer.
-Others suggest mixing 5-10 drops with a cup of water and pouring into a spray bottle to use on damp clothing after washing.
+Others suggest mixing five to 10 drops with a cup of water and pouring into a spray bottle to use on damp clothing after washing.

 But essential oils are flammable, so it's not a great idea to apply them in any concentration to the clothes you wear.
 And they should certainly never be used in a tumble dryer.

-Essential oils can also cause skin irritation, and since they are oils, they can stain some delicate fabrics.
+Essential oils can also cause skin irritation, and as they're oils, they can stain some delicate fabrics.

 Our guide to washing symbols and what they mean will help you get the best results every time